Vilnius Region under Lithuanian administration (1939–1940): Lithuanization of the Church

 The Lithuanian authorities had an aversive attitude towards Archbishop Romuald Jałbrzykowski, who was accused of Polish nationalism and the Polonisation of the Church in Lithuania.
-The authorities tried to the Holy See to have Jałbrzykowski removed from his position and Vilnius incorporated into the Lithuanian ecclesiastical province, but their efforts failed.
+The authorities tried to have the Holy See remove Jałbrzykowski from his position and incorporate Vilnius into the Lithuanian ecclesiastical province, but their efforts failed.

 In the spring of 1940, the Lithuanian authorities tried to introduce the Lithuanian language into the churches, resulting in another wave of riots and clashes with the police.
-In addition, groups of Lithuanian students provoked incidents in churches where Polish masses were celebrated, jamming the service with loud singing of religious songs in Lithuanian.
+In addition, groups of Lithuanian students provoked incidents in churches where Polish masses were celebrated, jamming the services with loud singing of Lithuanian religious songs.
 The Polish Committee stood up for Polish rights in the churches, but its intervention was ignored.
 Inspired by the Polish underground, a silent anti-Lithuanian demonstration took place in Vilnius on 15 May.
 Lithuanian pressure eventually led to the introduction of services in Lithuanian in the more important churches of Vilnius.